-Lightly sweetened and full of protein and whole grains, these breakfast cheesecake cups are sure to please!
+These breakfast cheesecake cups are sure to please and packed with healthy fats, protein, and whole grains!
 Top with your favorite fruit and enjoy any time of day.
-This sweet, easy breakfast recipe can be made ahead so that you have an easy breakfast on the go all week long.
+This sweet, easy breakfast recipe for kids can be made ahead so that you have an easy breakfast on the go all week long.
 The whole family will love this healthy cheesecake recipe.

 A happiness-inducing sweet breakfast cheesecake